-You have a craving for Maine lobster, so you go ahead and order a whole lobster at a restaurant and it is brought to your table.
+You have a craving for Maine lobster, so you go ahead and order aat a restaurant and it is brought to your table.
 What do you do first?
 Some people are uncomfortable with the beady eyes of the lobster staring at them and the whole creature taking up their plate, but have experienced the rewards of it taking apart and eating it.
 They move their focus elsewhere, such as to the tail or claw meat, and tackle it first.

 But what is the best part of the lobster?
 Mild and sweet, lobster meat is firm and somewhat fibrous.
 The tail meat is firmer than the meat from the claws.
 For some, the lobster tail meat is the best part of the lobster, but others really enjoy pulling the meat out of the claws and savoring the legs.
 Or perhaps something else?